ufal/npfl138/labs/faq.md

   You can install all required packages to central user packages repository using `python3 -m pip install --user --no-cache-dir --extra-index-url=https://download.pytorch.org/whl/cu128 npfl138`.

-  On Linux and Windows, the above command installs CUDA 12.8 PyTorch build, but you can change `cu128` to:
+  On Linux and Windows, the above command installs CUDA 12.8 PyTorch build (which you would get also without specifying the `--extra-index-url` option), but you can change `cu128` to:
   - `cpu` to get CPU-only (smaller) version,
   - `cu126` to get CUDA 12.6 build,
   - `rocm7.1` to get AMD ROCm 7.1 build (Linux only).